-To create a new permission group in Engaging Networks, you first need to login with your subaccount login details.
-These will have been given to you at account setup.
+To create a new permission group in Engaging Networks, you first need to log in as a SuperAdmin.

 To login as your subaccount administrator, go to the normal login form and enter the subaccount username and password.